 There are more devices in the GET89x range: GET895 to GET898 of which I have a Mullard GET897.
 I suspect that these were post-ASM and therefore not branded GEC.

 There is also a Mullard germanium type GET931.
 This is listed in the D.A.T.A Book of Discontinued Transistors, 1969.
 I would be interested in obtaining an example of it.

 There are also silicon GET types made by the General Electric Co. of the USA.
 Confusingly they made a few low-numbered ones: GET914, GET929 and GET930.
 These have nothing at all to do with the UK company.

 The GET691 to GET693 types, in a green sleeve, formed a short-lived series of germanium PNP IF types from about 1960.
-The device guide calls them 'Germanium p-n-p HF Transistors' and says that they have been replaced by similar types in more modern TO5-type cans, the GET671 to GET673, which were only available as 'radio package types'.
+The device guide calls them 'Germanium p-n-p HF Transistors' and says that they have been replaced by similar types in more modern TO5-type outline, the GET671 to GET673, which were only available as 'radio package types'.

 I am seeking examples of GET693, GET672 and GET673 transistors.
 If you know where I can find any of these things, please